AlecAivazis/graphql-over-kafka/docs/source/index.rst

 Welcome to Nautilus!
 =====================

-Nautilus is a framework for event-driven microservices that attempts to provide extendible implementations of common aspects of a cloud so that you can focus on what you do best: building massively scalable web applications.
+Nautilus is a framework for event-driven microservices that attempts to provide extendible implementations of common aspects of a moden web application so that you can focus on what you do best: building awesome, scalable services.
 Some of these features include:

     * Distributed authentication
     * Message passing